 Municipal Address: 986 Ouellette Ave.
-Windsor, ON N N9A 1C6 Legal Description (if known): Lot 19, Block 3, Plan 256 Building/Structure Type: Commercial ☐ Industrial Institutional Heritage Designation: Part IV (Individual) ☐ Part V (Heritaç ge Conservation District) By-law #: 11786 (1994/11/04) District: Is the property subject to a Heritage Easem ☐ Yes ☐ No nent or Agreement?
-3. TYPE OF APPLICATION Check all that apply: Demolition/Removal of heritage attributes Demolition/Removal of building or structure The Ontario Heritage Act's definition of "alter" means to change in any manner and includes to restore, renovate, repair or disturb.
-4. HERITAGE DESCRIPTION OF BUILDING Describe the existing design or appearant attributes where work is requested.
-Include number of storeys, style, features, etc Built in 1921 and opened in 1922, the Windsor Masonic Temple has munity, and heritage.
-It has four floors, with the following uses ance of buildings, a site layout, history has been for the people of Wi , architectural description, -Main floor: Ballroom, available for community rentals (including charitable e endeavours) -Second floor: Main entrance -Third Floor: Masonic Temple Lodge Rooms and Museum with archives -Fourth Floor: Refreshment area and Scottish Rite Learning Centre for C hildren with Dyslexia It is approx. 100,000 meters squared.
+Windsor, ON N9A 1C6 Legal Description (if known): Lot 19, Block 3, Plan 256 Building/Structure Type: ☐ Industrial Institutional Heritage Designation: ▼ Part IV (Individual) □ Part V (Herita age Conservation District) By-law #: 11786 (1994/11/04) District: · Is the property subject to a Heritage Easer □ Yes □ No ment or Agreement ?
+3. TYPE OF APPLICATION Check all that apply: Demolition/Removal of heritage attributes Demolition/Removal of building or structure 4.
+HERITAGE DESCRIPTION OF BUILD Describe the existing design or appear attributes where work is requested.
+Include number of storeys, style, features, etc Built in 1921 and opened in 1922, the Windsor Masonic Temple community, and heritage.
+It has four floors, with the following us ING rance of buildings, le site layout, histor structures, and heritage y, architectural description, -Main floor: Ballroom, available for community rentals (including charitate-second floor: Main entrance -Third Floor: Masonic Temple Lodge Rooms and Museum with archives -Fourth Floor: Refreshment area and Scottish Rite Learning Centre for , It is approx. 100,000 meters squared.
 In 1991, Bob Peddler assessed the Temple at \$1,000,000.
-In 1921, it cost \$200,000 to build.
+In 1921, it cost \$200,00 0 to build.